 Traditional backups involve copying data to a portable media – usually tape, and then transporting the media to the remote data storage facility.
 Yes, you heard that right.
 Tape, the same technology used in VHS or cassette tapes.
 Just let that sink in for a moment.
 A medium popular in the 90s is still being used to combat modern-day problems.
 But not only are these solutions outdated, there are also a myriad of other reasons why traditional backup methods can’t meet the needs of a 21st-century organisation.

 First of all, the management and maintenance of tape backups alone is a full-time job in and of itself.
 IT staff have to manually configure backup software on each workstation.
 This is quite a task, considering how difficult it is to track and back up individual systems, especially during emergencies.
 Technicians also have to perform periodic backups and testing.
 All of this eats up a lot of your company’s time and resources — a pattern that you’ll notice with traditional data backups as you read on.

 Slow recovery time

-In reality, most businesses that experience an unexpected disruption may have to wait several days to retrieve the tapes and begin restore procedures.
+In reality, most businesses that experience an unexpected disruption may have to wait several days to retrieve the tapes and begin to restore procedures.
 A 2014 report suggested the average Australian business can end up waiting for more than three working days.
 Outdated approaches can drain resources, overburden servers and increase backup and recovery times.